 Many people who spend time with our nurturing canines find a sense of peace, comfort, and much-needed distraction.
 Interacting with a dog can help:

-With one of our animals to keep you company, you might also find yourself focusing less on your pain, and even feel more motivated as you work toward recovery.
+With one of our animals to keep you company, you might also find yourself focusing less on your pain and feel more motivated as you work toward recovery.

 Our Caring Canines at Work

 Studies of animal-assisted therapy have shown that healthy and properly cared for dogs are not a health risk for hospitalized patients.
 Our Caring Canine teams adhere to strict guidelines.
-Handlers follow infection control procedures and wash their hands frequently.
+Handlers follow rigorous infection control procedures.

-Before becoming a member of our team, handlers are interviewed and dogs are observed to ensure they are a good match with our patients.
+Before becoming a member of our team, handlers are interviewed and dogs are observed to ensure they are a good match for our patients.